N0RTHSIDE/FreezePlugin/README.md

 - [x] Sends player to hub when frozen *(configurable world - config.yml)*
 - [x] Clears Inventory *(clears players inventory when frozen)*
 - [x] Frozen/Unfrozen Title Messages
-- [x] OP'ed Broadcast Message *(brooadcasts freezes/unfreeze to opped players, assignable permission node)*
+- [x] OP'ed Broadcast Message *(brooadcasts freezes/unfreeze certain players, assignable permission node)*
 - [ ] Private Messages When Frozen *(when a frozen player sends a message, it sends to a private chat only staff can see)*

 ![Display](https://cdn.discordapp.com/attachments/702559541795225670/1104401217439924254/image.png)